 • HCG acts as a Leydig cell stimulator and cell volumizer.
 Testicles regain size but do not grow beyond baseline size.

-• Noticeable testicular size reduction can be a more common complaints in men with smaller testicular size at baseline.
-May not be important to some older men or men not worried about fertility.
+• Noticeable testicular size reduction can be a more common complaint in men with smaller testicular size at baseline.
+It may not be important to some older men or men not worried about fertility.

-• May be used in younger males as sole method of testosterone treatment with secondary hypogonadism.
-All men respond differently to HCG in ability to boost T production by testes.
-Expensive as monotherapy and frequently used with testosterone replacement since that combination may be more cost effective in normalizing testosterone and fertility.
+• May be used in younger males as the sole method of testosterone treatment with secondary hypogonadism.
+All men respond differently to HCG's ability to boost T production by testes.
+Expensive as monotherapy and frequently used with testosterone replacement since that combination may be more cost-effective in normalizing testosterone and fertility.

 .
 HCG may reactivate upstream hormones like pregnenolone and progesterone that are shut down by testosterone replacement therapy.

 • HCG may not work well in some men who have primary hypogonadism, i.e. dysfunction of the Leydig cells in the testes.

 HCG mimics LH but it is not LH and it's not picked up by the LH blood test.
 In fact, it suppresses LH as endogenous testosterone does.
 But the amazing thing that the first study below found is that HCG can increase sperm production and quality even in the absence of LH AND FSH.
 Most researchers believed that without FSH there was no possible sperm production.